kubeshop/botkube-docs/docs/installation/mattermost/cloud.md

 ## Create a Botkube Cloud Instance with Mattermost

-Follow the steps below to install Botkube in your Mattermost Team (v5.14.0).
+Follow the steps below to install Botkube in your Mattermost instance.

 1. Go to Botkube Cloud [Web App](https://app.botkube.io/) and create a new instance.